Niugini Dirt Tours

 We don’t rush off at the crack of dawn every day.
-Each group will have different requirements and depending on the rides planned for the day we may not depart until 9 -10am some days.
+Each group will have different requirements and depending on the rides planned for the day we may not depart until 10am most days.
 Finish time will be dictated by where we are, how knackered everyone is or the weather conditions (in addition some river crossings require low tide; sometimes we need to avoid church services etc).

 As a guide we suggest 4 full days riding, two half days riding and a rest day.
 Fishing, would be done after one of the morning rides

 If interested in the Smoked Bodies (unbelievable) or the B17 Bomber (again unbelievable) then this Tour takes 2-3 days to cover these areas, and the riding days in these areas are long and fairly hard on the body (jarring gravel roads) but with amazing scenery & the bodies alone will freak you out.

 If more interested in straight hard core Enduro riding (single trail, gut wrenching bush trails), then we base ourselves in Lae and do daily rides with possibly one night away.
 These are generally a morning and afternoon ride with lunch beside a river somewhere.

 Every tour has a day riding at the stunning Lake Wanum which you can see on our website.